 There is not a more accurate statement than “When the student is ready, the teacher appears.”

-Finally, a process where science and healing the energetic body overlap was given to me.
-Onami’s process turned out to be the process I needed.
+Finally, a process where science and healing the energetic body overlap.

-With a process to find what the old thought habit is, you can use cognitive awareness and neuroplasticity to update this old program.
+With this process, you can find what the old thought habit is, use cognitive awareness and neuroplasticity to update this old program.

 Foundation for emotional energy work

-I genuinely believe this process worked so well for me because of my experience in EMDR work.
+Having a foundation in practices like EMDR can make chakra healing exercises even more effective.
 EMDR will teach you how to feel and express bodily emotions concerning a memory.
 EMDR will provide a solid foundation to complete these chakra healing exercises.
 You might not think you have disassociated from your body, but if it takes you two minutes to answer how a memory makes you feel, you have disassociated from at least that event.

 If you are interested in typical therapy sessions, see some of my Where to Start articles.